 3. How to highlight duplicates in Excel?

 In order to highlight duplicates in Excel, select all the filtered duplicates.
-Then, go to the Home tab and select a color from Fill to highlight duplicates.
+Go to the Home tab and select a color from Fill to highlight duplicates.

 4. How to copy or move duplicates to another sheet?

-First of all, select all the filtered duplicate cells and press CTRL + C to copy them.
-Then, pick a suitable location and press CTRL + V to copy or move the duplicates.
+Select all the filtered duplicate cells and press CTRL + C to copy them.
+Pick a cell in the destination sheet and press CTRL + V to copy or move the duplicates.

 Download Practice Workbook